-A security strategy built on a cloud-based proxy architecture is critical for organizations moving to the cloud.
-Here are a few major use cases of concern to organizations looking to embrace forward proxy (and CASB in particular):
+As you move to the cloud, you need a security strategy built on a cloud-based proxy architecture.
+Here are a few major use cases for organizations looking to embrace forward proxy (and CASB in particular).

-Cloud usage is spread across SaaS applications, user groups, and different locations.
-Unsanctioned apps (also known as shadow IT) abound, but maintaining visibility over what users access is difficult to impossible without the right solutions.
-Fortunately, a forward proxy enables CASB functionality like shadow IT discovery by inspecting all traffic stemming from user devices, allowing IT to identify unsanctioned apps and govern access to them either individually or by category.
+Cloud usage is spread across SaaS applications, user groups, and locations.
+Unsanctioned apps (i.e., shadow IT) abound, but maintaining visibility over what users access is difficult, if not impossible, without the right solutions.
+Forward proxy to a CASB ensures monitoring and logging of all traffic from sanctioned user devices, allowing IT to identify unsanctioned apps and govern access to them, either individually or by category.

-Because SaaS applications are built to enable rapid, easy sharing, it’s common for users to inadvertently or carelessly upload critical business data to inappropriate locations that IT would rather have them avoid.
-A cloud-based forward proxy, because it operates inline and has the scale to inspect all traffic, is the best way to prevent users from uploading sensitive information to risky cloud destinations (whether they do so accidentally or intentionally).
+Because SaaS apps are built to enable fast, easy sharing, it’s common for users to upload critical business data to inappropriate locations.
+A cloud-based forward proxy is the best way to prevent users from uploading sensitive information to risky cloud destinations because it operates inline and has the scale to inspect all traffic—plus, it can hide IP addresses.

-In addition to representing an attractive avenue for data exfiltration, SaaS applications can be a conduit for malware propagation if left unchecked; rapid sharing functionality can be hijacked to distribute infected files within and between organizations.
-A forward proxy prevents infected files from being uploaded to cloud resources by enabling technologies like advanced threat protection (ATP) and cloud sandbox to operate inline so that they can intercept threats in transit.
+As well as being an attractive avenue for data exfiltration, SaaS apps can be a conduit for the propagation of malware.
+Rapid sharing functionality can be hijacked to distribute infected files within and between organizations.
+A forward proxy prevents infected files from being uploaded to cloud resources by enabling technologies like advanced threat protection (ATP) and cloud sandbox to operate inline and intercept threats in transit.

-In many cases, forward proxies have had a bad reputation.
-They are known to be expensive and highly complex to configure and manage.
+In some ways, forward proxy servers have a bad reputation.
+They’re known to be expensive and complex to configure and manage.
 They can add latency and create a poor user experience.
-Additionally, if a proxy suffers from downtime, it can bring about a significant disruption to business operations.
-However, this is because proxies, historically, have been deployed either as physical or virtual appliances.
+Additionally, if a proxy suffers downtime, it can significantly disrupt your operations.
+All of this is because, historically, proxies have been deployed either as physical or virtualized appliances.

-Forward proxies are extremely beneficial for security when served in the cloud, where they have none of the drawbacks of their appliance-based counterparts.
-A cloud-based proxy architecture eliminates the expense of purchasing and maintaining appliances, and scales as needed to meet growing traffic demands.
-This ability to provide unprecedented scalability also solves the key challenge of inspecting encrypted traffic for threats and data leakage, which, as mentioned previously, is a highly compute-intensive endeavor.
-The right forward proxy enables:
+Forward proxies can be a major security boon when delivered inline from the cloud, where they have none of the drawbacks of their appliance-based counterparts.
+A cloud-based proxy architecture eliminates the expense of purchasing and maintaining appliances and can scale as needed to meet demand.
+This unprecedented scalability also solves the key challenge of inspecting TLS/SSL-encrypted traffic for threats and data leaks, which is too compute-intensive for legacy proxies.

-- Consistent data (and threat) protection across all of your cloud data channels with a simple, single policy.
+Consistent data and threat protection across all your cloud data channels with one straightforward policy.

-- Unified security as part of a SASE offering that supports the widest breadth of use cases related to CASB, secure web gateway, and ZTNA—for securing access to cloud apps, the web, and internal resources, respectively.
+Unified security as part of a SASE offering that supports use cases related to CASB, secure web gateway, and ZTNA for securing access to cloud apps and APIs, the web, and internal resources, respectively.

-- IT ecosystem simplicity through a single-pass, cloud-based architecture that forgoes the use of appliances and provides the above without the need for complex configurations, such as proxy-chaining.
+IT ecosystem simplicity through a single-pass architecture that forgoes appliances and provides advanced functionality without the need for complex proxy configurations such as proxy chaining.

-When choosing a forward proxy, or a CASB, specifically, it’s important to choose a vendor that has a proven inline solution and is a trusted leader in the security space.
-Zscaler is built on a cloud-native proxy architecture to deliver all the advantages listed above.
-The company has the world’s largest inline security cloud with 150 data centers on six continents that serve customers in 185 countries; it processes 160 billion transactions each day.
+When choosing a forward proxy, or a CASB specifically, it’s important to choose a vendor that has a proven inline solution and is a trusted security leader.
+Zscaler is built on a cloud native proxy architecture to deliver all the advantages we’ve discussed.
+We operate the world’s largest inline security cloud, with more than 150 data centers on six continents, serving customers in 185 countries and processing hundreds of billions of transactions every day.

-Zscaler is engineered for performance and intelligently routes traffic to its nearest data center, where the company’s offerings peer with many of the top applications, including Microsoft 365, Zoom, and Salesforce, to create the shortest distance between users and their apps.
+Engineered for performance, Zscaler intelligently routes traffic to our nearest data center, where we peer with top applications like Microsoft 365, Zoom, Salesforce, and more to guarantee the shortest distance between users and their apps.
 This enhanced performance leads to an improved user experience that bolsters enterprise productivity.

-Because Zscaler provides consistent security across the IT ecosystem and wherever users connect, it is enabling thousands of organizations to securely embrace digital transformation as well as work-from-anywhere initiatives for the remote and hybrid workforce.
+We provide consistent security across your IT ecosystem and wherever users connect, enabling your organization and thousands more to securely embrace digital transformation and work-from-anywhere initiatives for your remote and hybrid workforce.